SatDump/SatDump/README.md

 cd satdump
 mkdir build && cd build
 # If you do not want to build the GUI Version, add -DBUILD_GUI=OFF to the command
-# To build for SBCs like the Raspberry Pi, add -DBUILD_GLES=ON
 # If you want to disable some SDRs, you can add -DPLUGIN_HACKRF_SDR_SUPPORT=OFF or similar
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr ..
 make -j`nproc`